Brixen Spring © Brixen Tourism Hannes Engl

 DSTNCMP²⁶ IN BRIXEN, SOUTH TYROL

-Brixen – A City of Culture with History and Vision
+Brixen – City of Culture with History and Vision

-Brixen is not only the oldest city in Tyrol, but also a vibrant hub of cultural diversity.
-Themedieval old town, the imposing cathedral with its Baroque cloister, and the former prince-bishop’s Hofburg complexallbear witnessto centuries of history.
+Brixen is not only the oldest city in Tyrol but also a vibrant center of cultural diversity.
+The medieval old town, the imposing cathedral with its baroque cloister, and the former Prince-Bishop's Hofburg ensemble tell of centuries of history.

-Today, the city also thrives on contemporary culture—from the international light art festival Water Light Festival to cutting-edge exhibitions at the Franzensfeste Fortress.
+Today, the city also thrives on contemporary culture – from the international light art festival Water Light Festival to progressive exhibitions in Franzensfeste Fortress.

 feratel Webcam Brixen

-In Brixen, hospitality is a way of life, not just lip service.
-In the Old Town, you’ll find charming cafés, family-run restaurants, and modern gourmet cuisine that blends Alpine and Mediterranean influences.
-In the Alpine huts, traditional dishes are given a modern twist.
+In Brixen, hospitality is a lived culture, not just lip service.
+In the old town, you'll find charming cafés, family-run restaurants, and modern gourmet cuisine where Alpine and Mediterranean influences merge.
+In the mountain huts, traditional dishes are given a modern twist.

-Restaurateurs rely on regional and seasonal products, which in turn supports local suppliers and Alpine agriculture.
-Often, the fresh vegetables and fruit come directly from the garden behind the farm or the restaurant, which in many cases means the ingredients have literally traveled zero kilometers.
+Restaurateurs focus on regional and seasonal products, which simultaneously supports local suppliers and Alpine agriculture.
+Often, fresh vegetables and fruits come directly from the garden behind the farm or restaurant, which in many cases means that the ingredients have literally traveled zero kilometers.

-Using fresh, locally sourced ingredients is not only a treat for the palate, but also environmentally friendly.
+The use of fresh, locally sourced ingredients is not only beneficial for culinary enjoyment, but also environmentally friendly.

-• Cuisine that combines regional quality with creative sophistication
+• Cuisine that combines regional quality and creative refinement

 © Brixen Tourism Michael Pezzei© Brixen Tourism Michael Pezzei